tkEzaki/phase_diagram_analysis/README.md

 which was proposed in Ezaki *et al.* *Communications Biology* **3**: 52 (2020).

 # How to use
-Since it is difficult to create a pipeline that performs phase diagram analysis automatically for arbitrary data, we provide the key functions and the codes for sample analyses using them.
+Since it is difficult to create a pipeline that performs phase diagram analysis automatically for arbitrary data, we provide the key functions and the codes for example analyses using them.

 - **example_01_EstimatePMEM.m**
 This sample demonstrates how to estimate *h* and *J* in the pairwise maximum entropy model (PMEM)